johshoff/concurrent_queue/README.md

 -----------

 Initial performance numbers are quite promising.
-On my laptop, sending 1,000,000 numbers from each of two threads to be consumed by another takes 120ms, while the same operation takes 240ms with `mpsc::channel`.
+On my laptop, sending 10,000,000 numbers from each of two threads to be consumed by another takes 1.2 seconds, while the same operation takes 2.4 seconds with `mpsc::channel`.

-A pretty big caveat to this is that some 0.1% of the numbers don't actually make it across.
-So there are some bugs to sort out!

 TODO
 ----